Nowpngs/go-testing-poc/README.md

 ## API Documentation

 We leverage [swaggo/swag](https://github.com/swaggo/swag) for our API documentation.
+The Swagger documentation is accessible at the following path: `http://localhost:8080/docs/index.html`.

 ### Installation